There is a lot of talk about the CBO and the accuracy of their work. I thought it might be helpful to do an in-depth series on the CBO.

 The Congressional Budget Office (CBO) is a body composed of economists and budget analysts who provide independent budgetary and economic analyses for monetary decision making.

 Standards for Objectivity

-Employees of the CBO commit to the principles of objectivity and transparency.
-Some members are even required to provide financial disclosure statements to make sure they have no conflicts of interest.
+Employees of the CBO commit to strong and well defined principles of objectivity and transparency.
+Some members are required to provide financial disclosure statements to make sure they have no conflicts of interest.
 CBO employees are required to get permission from managers if they want to be employed by an entity outside of the CBO.
 Political activity that could identify the CBO with a “political campaign, candidate, officeholder, or cause” is forbidden.